 Demonstration and Early Commercialization

 The EAGLE technology is currently being demonstrated in a 150-tpd pilot plant facility, built in 2001, at J-Power Wakamatsu Research Institute in Kitakyushu City, Japan.
 Figure 3 shows a simplified flow diagram of the facility.
 It is a complete integrated gasification combined cycle (IGCC) pilot facility, equipped with coal feed preparation, a cryogenic air separation unit, an EAGLE gasifier with full heat recovery, a cyclone and char filter system forparticulate removal, low-temperature syngas cooling with wet scrubbing, carbonyl sulfide (COS) hydrolysis, an MDEA acid gas removal unit and a power train.
 Demonstration testing started in March 2002, first with the gasification system shakedown, followed by overall plant performance testing, and recently focusing on testing different feedstocks, and CO2 capture.
+In regards to CO2 capture, chemical absorption approaches were investigated 2007-2009; physical absorption and surveying of innovative CO2 capture approaches continued in 2010-2013.

 Figure 3: A Simplified BFD of the 150 tpd EAGLE Pilot Plant Facility